kkhalis/project_4/README.md

 5. Pesticide
 * The assumption made is that the spray used is the most commonly use spray for fogging the air and targeting adult mosquitoes.
 However, standing pesticides can also be used in conjunction with air pesticides, targeting difficult to reach or difficult to clear areas with standing water to eliminate mosquito larvae.
 This would be a far more long-reaching solution, although constant re-application would be required through each rainfall.
 Therefore, consideration would have to be given according to the frequency of rainfall and the difficulty of application.

+In conclusion, there were no material benefit to the spraying of pesticides conducted in 2011 and 2013.
+Therefore, the [best and most economical way](https://www.cdc.gov/westnile/prevention/index.html) to prevent West Nile disease or any other mosquito-borne illness is to reduce the number of mosquitoes around your home and to take personal precautions to avoid mosquito bites.
+Precautions include:

+- When outdoors, apply insect repellent that contains DEET, picaridin, oil of lemon eucalyptus or IR 3535, according to label instructions.
+- Wear long-sleeved shirts and long pants when going out
+- Make sure doors and windows have tight-fitting screens.
+Repair or replace screens that have tears or other openings.
+Try to keep doors and windows shut, especially at night.
+- Eliminate sources of water-holding containers that can support mosquito breeding such as tires, buckets, planters, toys, pools, birdbaths, flowerpots, or trash containers
+- In communities where there are organized mosquito control programs, contact your municipal government to report areas of stagnant water in roadside ditches, flooded yards and similar locations that may produce mosquitoes.

 ## To remove below once above is completed.